Home Page Treatments Muscle Disease Rehabilitation

 • Difficulty breathing

 It is important for people with symptoms of muscle disease in children to consult a doctor.
-The doctor can diagnose muscle disease by evaluating the child's history, physical examination and laboratory tests.
+The doctor can diagnose muscle disease by assessing the child's history, physical examination and laboratory tests.

 Laboratory tests used in the diagnosis of muscle disease in children include the following: